CarbonLDP/carbonldp-js-sdk/docs/architecture.md

 ```

 For the **Transient** and **Persisted** models, there is a type alias describing
-the factory and utilities methods of that models.
+the factory and utilities methods of those models.
 To create the type is to unite
-the already interfaces described inside [`carbonldp/Model`](../src/Model/index.ts).<br>
+the interfaces already described inside [`carbonldp/Model`](../src/Model/index.ts).<br>
 The names will be created adding the `Factory` word after the interface name,
 e.g. for `TransientDocument` the type will be `TransientDocumentFactory`.

-But for the implementation, it will be a constant with the same name of the model.
+However, for the implementation, the name will be a constant with the same name of the model.
 e.g. for `TransientDocument` the constant will be `TransientDocument`.
-This will merge the types making easier to use the type and factory at the same time.
+This will merge the types making it easier to use the type and factory at the same time.

 ```text
 Document/